sugganabalaji/ecom-frontend-react-project/README.md

-# 🛒 React.js E-Commerce Project
+# 🛒 ecom-products-react-ui is a React.js E-Commerce Project maintains Products Details

 A modern e-commerce web application built with **React.js**.
 This project demonstrates a scalable frontend setup with support for product listings, cart management, and responsive UI.